JPSC-PDRC-KEIO/jpscdocs_en/married/raising_children.rst

 9. I have no-one to ask about child care
 10. I don’t need to ask about child care

 [If you have preschool children, please answer the following questions.
-If you do not have,  please go to :doc:`savings_property`.]
+If you do not have,  please go to :doc:`savings_property_s`.]]

 Do you use any child-care services for your child(ren) provided by an authorized nursery school, unauthorized nursery school, kindergarten, babysitter, housekeeper, your relatives, your friends, etc.?
 ==============================================================================================================================================================================================================